MUELLER-DIVJAK

 Both received the Theodor Körner Prize for Science and Art independently for their doctoral theses.
 They live and run studios in Vienna and Southeast Asia.

-Recent solo shows by MUELLER-DIVJAK include 77.000 GENERATIONS – Berta says we need to find a new conception for man, Künstlerhaus Bregenz (2020), Future Memories, KMH/ Liechtenstein (2018), Hoky-Poky I & II, Art Brut Galerie/ Gugging (2017, 2018) and The Transition Show, Princess Sirinthorn Art Gallery/ Nakhon Pathom (2016).
+Recent performances and solo shows by MUELLER-DIVJAK include Nature After Nature: TOUCHING REALITIES / SENSING THE INVISIBLE, Songkhla Art Center, and Austrian Embassy Bangkok (2024), Nature After Nature: School of R/Evolution, Hanoi University of Architecture (2023), “Not Sure”, Lee Gardens Gallery, Hat Yai, “Soil Performance, AIL – Angewandte Interdisciplinary Lab (2022), 77.000 GENERATIONS – Berta says we need to find a new conception for man, Künstlerhaus Bregenz (2020), Future Memories, KMH/ Liechtenstein (2018), Hoky-Poky I & II, Art Brut Galerie/ Gugging (2017, 2018) and The Transition Show, Princess Sirinthorn Art Gallery/ Nakhon Pathom (2016).

-Among others they were awarded an Artists in Residency at Silpakorn University in 2016, Bangkok/ Nakhon Pathom, and a studio residency in Venice in 2017.
+Among others they were artists in residence at Silpakorn University, Bangkok/ Nakhon Pathom in 2016, and in Venice, Italy, 2017.

-MUELLER-DIVJAK´s work is found in private and public collections, and in public space.
+MUELLER-DIVJAK´s work is found in private and public collections.

-Further artwork of MUELLER-DIVJAK Jeanette Mueller / Trustroom
+SENSING LIVING SYSTEMS: portfolio @Showroom, Universität für Angewandte Kunst, Wien Further artwork by MUELLER-DIVJAK (www.pauldivjak.com) – Jeanette Mueller / Trustroom